Financial Services

 Rhode Island Senate Proposes Insurance Market Protection Act (S2646)

-Rhode Island is considering legislation (S2646) to restrict property insurers from underwriting fossil fuel projects and mandate climate risk disclosures.
-If passed, this would force financial services firms to align investment strategies with science-based climate targets and increase reporting burdens for the insurance sector.
+Rhode Island is advancing legislation to restrict property insurers from underwriting fossil fuel projects and mandate climate risk disclosures.
+This signals a shift toward mandatory alignment of financial services with climate targets, increasing reporting burdens and restricting capital for carbon-intensive sectors.

 webserver.rilegislature.govUnited StatesUnited States